 I graduated in the spring of 2009 and am currently working as the Lead Product Manager for Octagon Digital.
 The views expressed on this site are solely my own.

 I can be contacted at Will [at] thenatsblog [dot] com.

 Thank you for stopping by The Nats Blog.

-I look forward to starting a dialogue with all of you who read The Nats Blog, so please feel free to reach out to me at Joe [at] thenatsblog [dot] com.
+If you’d like to contact me to appear as a guest, or if you’d just like to talk baseball, please feel free to reach out to me at Joe [at] thenatsblog [dot] com.

-Erin Flynn - I grew up in a small, rural town about an hour outside of D.C., and sports were never a big part of our family life.
+I grew up in a small, rural town about an hour outside of D.C., and sports were never a big part of my family life.
 My dad had always been a casual fan of Washington teams, so I tried being a Redskins fan for a season, but I never really caught on to the whole football thing.

-A few years later in 2011, I was introduced to the Washington Nationals (and baseball in general, really), and I immediately fell in love with the team.
-Although I can’t claim to be a day one fan who suffered the hardships of RFK, I would rather watch my Nationals play than do just about anything else.
-My friends joke with me about being “obsessed,” but I can’t help that this team has captured my attention and my heart.
+A few years later in 2011, I was introduced to the Washington Nationals (and baseball in general, really), and I was immediately hooked.
+Although I can’t claim to be a day-one fan who suffered the hardships of RFK, I have “grown up” as a baseball fan and writer through my dedication to the Nationals.

 At the beginning of the 2012 season I connected with The Nats Blog on Twitter, when Will and Joe decided to take a chance on the college freshman who definitely didn’t know what FIP or ERA+ meant.
 I’ve learned a lot from contributing to our talented staff, and although I will spend summer 2014 interning for Sports Illustrated, you can still expect to see content by me on TNB.